leybodv/pycatalicism/README.md

             <td>export temperature vs. time data to the file specified by EXPORT_DATA path</td>
           </tr>
         </table>
+        <p>Program should be configured prior use.
+The configuration file located in path/to/pycatalycism/furnace/furnace_config.py</p>
   <h2>ToDo</h2>
     <ul>
       <li>implement abstract classes in "pythonic" way (calc package)</li>
       <li>convert p, T, f data from gas clock to SI units before usage</li>
       <li>add description of furnace package to this readme after tests</li>
       <li>rewrite calc module.
 Selectivity should be calculated automatically if applicable.
 There should be two separate commands to calculate activity and conversion</li>
+      <li>add furnace read temperature interface</li>
     </ul>